-At Primrose Schools®, we believe in the power of books and the importance of early childhood literacy — to develop minds, expand hearts and bring people together.
+At Primrose Schools®, we believe in the power of children’s literature and the importance of early childhood literacy — to develop minds, expand hearts and bring people together.
 Plus, we know that reading is just really fun, and we want to share that joy with children.

-That’s why literacy is at the core of our Balanced Learning® curriculum and reading is a daily activity in every Primrose classroom.
+That’s why literacy is at the core of our Balanced Learning® curriculum and reading happens multiple times each day in every Primrose classroom.

 Our focus on reading and books also provides an opportunity for service learning.

 Each February, students at Primrose schools across the country collect some of their favorite books to share with children in their communities, donating new and gently used books to local libraries, hospitals, schools and nonprofit organizations.
 This initiative, Og’s Bountiful Books, is named for Og® the bookworm, the Primrose Friend who loves to share the joy of reading and embodies the trait of caring.
 It’s one of our Primrose PromiseSM giving events, and we hope programs like this help teach children the value of giving to others without expecting anything in return.

 The event culminates in a celebration of Read Across America Day on March 2.
 This National Education Association event, which dates to 1998, encourages children across the country to broaden their horizons through exposure to a wide variety of children’s books.